Grateful Dead, 2/27/90, Oakland Coliseum Arena, cloth backstage pass, unused; black with collage of classic GD images, red lettering. NM- $12.

 2d Rock Art Expo, 10/23/93, Hall of Flowers, Golden Gate Park, SF; red and purple Wes Wilson card for this event; many of the attendees remember these shows fondly.
 NM $2.00 each; dealer special 8 for $10.

-Grateful Dead, 1970's, "good old Grateful Dead" stickers; image same as preceding item, but these are printed on metal with an adhesive backing.
+Grateful Dead, 1970's, "good old Grateful Dead" metal "stickers"; these are printed on metal with an adhesive backing.
 NM condition.
-They come in 2 sizes: 1.5" $ 3.50; 3" $6.00.
+3" across. $6.00.
 These aren't available commercially anymore. (*)

 Steve Miller, 1988, program/flyer for "Born 2B Blue" tour; color with photo of Miller in suit and tie playing guitar on cover; lotsa info, ads, and tour dates inside.
 Very commerical.
 VG/VG+ $1.25.